-Bees produce a compound called propolis from the sap on needle-leaved trees or evergreens.
-When they combine the sap with their own discharges and beeswax, they create a sticky, greenish-brown product that is used as a coating to build their hives.
+Bees produce a compound called propolis, bee glue, from the sap on needle-leaved trees or evergreens.
+They combine the resin with their own salivary secretions by chewing on it and adding beeswax to the mix.
+Propolis has a little pollen in it, too.
+When analyzed, propolis contains about 50% resin, 30% wax and oils, 10% salivary secretions, 5% pollen, and 5% amino acids, vitamins, and minerals. and beeswax, they create a sticky, greenish-brown product that is used as a coating to build their hives.
 This is propolis.

 Thousands of years ago, ancient civilizations used propolis for its medicinal properties.
 Greeks used it to treat abscesses.
 Assyrians put it on wounds and tumors to fight infection and help the healing process.
 Egyptians used it embalm mummies.

 Propolis is an ingredient used in many of Hershey's Honey Skincare products.
 The compound is still used for medical purposes, which include:

 - Healing Cold Sores

 - Helping The Mouth Heal After Dental Surgery